dmarshNAIT/dmarshNAIT.github.io/courses/cpsc1012/CPSC1012_cheatsheet.markdown

    Here is an example of how we can use the conditional operator in place of an `if` statement.
    <script src="https://gist.github.com/dmarshNAIT/d0176ca742ae6c36918dd1f951a3b3ca.js"></script>

+   > _Note: `i` is not a very good nor descriptive variable name._

 # Topic 4: Loops
 Loops are structures that let us repeat commands without re-typing them.
 We start off with 3 types of loops, each with their own purpose.
 [Read more on the Loops page.](./loops)
-- `for` loops are used when we know exactly how many times our loop must repat, or iterate.
+- `for` loops are used when we know **exactly how many times** our loop must repat, or iterate.
 For example, maybe this is hardcoded value in our code (e.g. we always ask for 10 values) or perhaps the user decides.
 Either way, if we know before entering the loop how many times it must repeat, `for` loops are the best fit.
 - `do while` loops execute once, then check a condition to see if they should continue to execute.
-This is perfect for code that must run at least once: for example, displaying a main menu or asking for valid input.
+This is perfect for code that must run **at least once**: for example, displaying a main menu or asking for valid input.
 - And finally, `while` loops are used for everything else.
 The condition is checked first, so it is possible the loop executes once, many times, or maybe not at all!

 # Topic 5: File I/O & Exceptions